Al-Turrah: Agriculture

-Wheat is one of the most prominent agricultural products in Al-Turrah.
+Wheat is one of the most prominent agricultural products in Al-Turra.

 The town's agricultural history is inextricably linked to that of the Hauran Plain.
 Indeed, the Romans were so reliant on the plain for wheat crops that they named the area Ehra' Rome.
 Additionally, the region is renowned for its summer crops, including watermelon, cantaloupe, okra, pumpkin, and other varieties.
 These crops are cultivated in what is locally referred to as suhari.
-Despite the richness and quality of the soil in Al-Turrah, the land was reserved for non-permanent crops such as cereals and summer crops for a very long time.
-This may have been due to the necessity of providing pasture for the sheep and goats of Al-Turrah.
+Despite the richness and quality of the soil in Al-Turra, the land was reserved for non-permanent crops such as cereals and summer crops for a very long time.
+This may have been due to the necessity of providing pasture for the sheep and goats of Al-Turra.
 The introduction of permanent trees would have impeded this process, but this changed in the latter part of the 20th century.
 The planting of permanent trees commenced gradually, although they remained exclusively olive trees with a few exceptions, such as grape, fig, and pomegranate trees.

 Education and health care

 The history of educational institutions in the town commences with the establishment of the Emirate of Transjordan.
-At that time, Al-Turrah Primary School for Boys was established, as education had previously been based solely on kuttabs.
+At that time, Al-Turra Primary School for Boys was established, as education had previously been based solely on kuttabs.
 The schools were: